suguru03/dark-aigle/README.md

 # dark-aigle

-Dark Aigle has dark magic.
+Dark Aigle has dark magic!

-The library extends a native Promise or a Promise library to have [Aigle](https://github.com/suguru03/aigle) functions.
+The library extends a native Promise or a Promise library to have [Aigle functions](https://github.com/suguru03/aigle#functions).

 It is mainly used for a native Promise because of Async/Await restrictuion.
-See [Example](https://github.com/suguru03/dark-aigle#example)
+See [Example](https://github.com/suguru03/dark-aigle#example).

 ## Usage

-You just need to call this library somewhere then the Promise will be extended.
+You just need to call this library somewhere.
+The Promise will be extended.

 ```js
 require('dark-aigle')(Promise);